Quiz Nanairo Dreams

 Quiz Nanairo Dreams: Nijiiro-chō no Kiseki (クイズなないろDREAMS 虹色町の奇跡) is a Japanese video game developed by Capcom.
 The game is a hybrid of a quiz game and a dating sim.

 It was released in 1996 originally for the arcade game running on the CP System II platform, and was then released for the PlayStation and Sega Saturn systems in 1997.

 Gameplay

 The game combines elements of a quiz game and a dating sim.
 Answering questions in the quiz allows the player to move through squares.
 Correct answers increases the love of the female characters and advances the plot.

-A quiz game that answers quizzes that are given questions as you move through the squares.
-The correct answer to the quiz increases the love and confidence of the girl, and the story unfolds.

 The game was originally an arcade title, and when ported to home console, two new routes were added.
-The two new scenarios were for Pixy and Lindt.
+The two new scenarios were for Pixy and Linz.
+Voice acting was also added for all the dialogue.

 Plot

 The goal of the game is to seal the devil, and that is achieved by restoring the seven crystals assimilated into seven girls.